-In the first of four projects conducted by the Clinical Retrovirology Section, our goal is to determine the dynamics of viral replication in HIV-infected patients on suppressive antiretroviral therapy.
+In the first of three projects conducted by the Clinical Retrovirology Section, our goal is to determine the dynamics of viral replication in HIV-infected patients on suppressive antiretroviral therapy (ART).
 These studies are being extended in clinical trials performed at NIH and elsewhere to determine the levels of viremia when treatment regimens are either simplified or intensified.
 We are also exploring new strategies to decrease reservoirs of HIV-1 in infected individuals.

 Selected Key Publications

 - Proc.
 Natl.
 Acad.
 Sci.
 USA.
 113: 1883-1888, 2016. [ Journal Article ]

 HIV latency.
 Specific HIV integration sites are linked to clonal expansion and persistence of infected cells.Science.
 345: 179-83, 2014. [ Journal Article ]